 Specialised lease accounting software products gives companies an effective way to meet financial compliance as well as providing peace of mind- but if you prefer more traditional practices (like manual spread sheets), work with what you know.
 It will be more time-consuming to switch how you do things midway through implementing the new standard.

 Accounting is becoming an increasingly specialised profession, so make sure you work with an accountant that has actual practical expertise in adopting and working with this new (and other) accounting standards.

 The accounting world is changing constantly as businesses become more driven by compliance, and technology changes in terms of how we process information.
 The modern accountant is more than just a number cruncher - they are a business adviser and financial specialist rolled into one.

 BDO’s Accounting Advisory Service team has specialised in keeping up to date with changing accounting standards so that you don’t have to.
 We can advise you on how to manage the transition towards NZ IFRS 16 and keep your business moving in the right direction.

-For more information and resources on NZ IFRS 16 visit BDO’s dedicated Adopting NZ IFRS 16 webpage on our website.
+- For more information and resources on NZ IFRS 16 visit BDO’s dedicated Adopting NZ IFRS 16 page

 - For organisations considering the use of lease accounting software please visit our information page on BDO’s very own solution, BDO LEAD, that is available under licence or provided as an outsourced managed services